iusiel/iusiel.github.io/docs/random-things.md

 activeLink: random

 posts:
+    - title: Supercommunicators, Chess Updates and New Projects
+      date: 2024-03-17
+      summary: I have started reading the book Supercommunicators by Charles Duhigg.
+Also some chess updates and new projects.
+      link: /supercommunicators-chess-updates-new-projects

     - title: Reading Regularly and Chess Updates
       date: 2024-03-10
       summary: I am trying to create a reading habit.
 Also some chess updates.